HidetoKimura/carnd_behavior_cloning/README.md

 model.h5 - The model weights.
 README.md - This file containing details of model training.
 /files - Folder for README.md.
 /data -  Folder for the training data.
 NOTE: There is not on Github.
 This project uses the udacity track-1 sample data.
-You can get [here]( https://d17h27t6h515a5.cloudfront.net/topher/2016/December/584f6edd_data/data.zip).
+You can download [here]( https://d17h27t6h515a5.cloudfront.net/topher/2016/December/584f6edd_data/data.zip).

 # Strategy

+Initially I used my drvinglog data.
+After repeating trial and error, I found that the udacity sapmle data works good for this project.
+For the following three reasons, I found that augmentation of the training data is necessary.

+1. The most of the data is a going straight scene.
+The rest is a turning left scene.
+2. The data that can be acquired at once is about 4000.
+3. I am not good at playing games and can not keep taking the drivinglog steadily.

+I tried visualizing the training data.
+Looking at the graph, going straight scenes account for 90% of the whole.
+I desided to generate more training data with normal distribution with no bias.

 ![png](files/raw_steering.png)

+My approach was inspired by [Mojtaba Vàlipour's Blog](https://medium.com/@ValipourMojtaba/my-approach-for-project-3-2545578a9319#.40pxekkl8).

 # Augmentation

 ![png](files/left.png)

 ![png](files/center.png)

 ![png](files/right.png)

 ![png](files/augment_image.png)